vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-building-blocks-1.md

 -   List and describe the development *practices* to use in your day-to-day development flow.

 -   List and describe the development flow *techniques and methods* to use in your day-to-day development flow.

 ## Coding and Architectural Design Principles and Practices

 Building a new application is easier than you might think.
 This is because there is nothing existing to change and nothing existing to break when adding new features.

 Much of the work you do as a developer centers around adding and modifying code to *an existing codebase*.
 This implies frequent change.
 Frequent change can be difficult.

-You can gain knowledge and experience using principles and practices by continually applying them to the problems you are trying to solve, while also ensurng the codebase is *flexible to change*.
+You can gain knowledge and experience using principles and practices by continually applying them to the problems you are trying to solve, while also ensuring the codebase is *flexible to change*.

 There are many good development principles.
 The following principle is universal for software, regardless of the language or technology: